 People could follow racing at Zolder through Lifestream.
 Belgium old school BMX'er Tom Jacobs was a co-host commentator during the TT's at a Belgium National TV station called CANVAS.
 He did a good job explaining all about BMX.
 The program itself was professionaly broadcasted.

 There have been counted over 127.000 unique viewers, who all together watched these World Challenge and Championship race 660.000 times.
-One can not compare these figures with the broadcasting of the Tour de France ofcourse, but numbers are getting larger every year.
+One can not compare these figures with the broadcasting of the Tour de France ofcourse, but numbers are getting larger every year, when we talk BMX.

 Time Trial World Championship results can be found at the UCI website.
 In Junior Women, France did win the title with a laptime of 37.036 seconds.
 The Columbian Elite Women had 35.518 seconds in which she covered the track.